Azure-Samples/media-services-dotnet-encode-live-stream-with-ams-clear/README.md

 author: Juliako
 ---

-# Get Stared with Encoding a Live Stream with Azure Media Services using .NET SDK
+# Encode and Deliver a Live Stream with Azure Media Services using .NET SDK

 The sample shows how to create a channel that receives a single-bitrate live stream and encodes it to multi-bitrate stream.